loociano/n-gage-emulation-docs/index.md

 0x0054 DllRefTableCount     // filling this in enables E32ROM to leave space for it 0x0058 ExportDirOffset      // offset into the file of the export address table 0x005c ExportDirCount
-0x0060 TextSize             // size of just the text section, also doubles as the offset for the iat w.r.t. the code section 0x0064 CodeOffset           // file offset to code section 0x0068 DataOffset           // file offset to data section 0x006c ImportOffset         // file offset to import section
+0x0060 TextSize             // size of just the text section 0x0064 CodeOffset           // file offset to code section 0x0068 DataOffset           // file offset to data section 0x006c ImportOffset         // file offset to import section